 In 2011 the Center reached a settlement with the Service to move forward on protection decisions for the Pacific fisher and 756 other government-neglected plants and animals.
 Under our agreement, the fisher's U.S. listing proposal was due in 2014.
 When the Service failed to meet that deadline, we filed a notice of intent to sue.
 Sadly, after another petition and lawsuit, in 2016 the Service denied protections to West Coat fishers in a bow to the timber industry.
 To make matters worse, the U.S. Forest Service issued a decision approving more than 1,000 acres of post-fire logging in a roadless area in the Sierra National Forest occupied by fishers.
 So in June 2016 the Center along with three other conservation groups filed a notice of intent to sue over the denial of protections for fishers.

 Meanwhile, a few states away, the Northern Rockies fisher has been struggling without protection despite facing the same threats as its West Coast cousin, and despite the Center petitioning back in 2009 — and again, with allies, in 2013.
-Finally, after the Center sued to speed protection in March 2016, later that year we won a settlement with the Fish and Wildlife Service requiring the agency to deetermine whether the Northern Rockies fisher warrants protection by 2017.
+Finally, after the Center sued to speed protection in March 2016, later that year we won a settlement with the Fish and Wildlife Service, and the next January, the agengy announced its consideration of federal protection for Northern Rockies fishers.

 |Get the latest on our work for biodiversity and learn how to help in our free weekly e-newsletter.|